-Almost the prototypical Venice film, David Lean’s Summertime sees middle-aged American secretary Jane Hudson, played by Katherine Hepburn, travel to Venice on a long dreamt of holiday and find herself inadvertently immersed in romance.
-Venice becomes a means of escape from Hudson’s mundane life at home and the site of a last chance for love and beauty.
-These themes would be echoed in countless lesser Venice films, and it is Lean’s elegiac direction and Hepburn’s combination of sorrow and exhilaration which raises Summertime to the level of a classic.
+Almost the prototypical Venice film, David Lean’s Summertime sees middle-aged American secretary Jane Hudson (Katherine Hepburn) travel to Venice on a long-dreamt-of holiday where she finds herself inadvertently immersed in romance.
+Venice becomes a means of escape from Hudson’s mundane life at home and the site of a last chance for love.
+These themes would be echoed in countless lesser Venice films, and it is Lean’s elegiac direction and Hepburn’s combination of sorrow and exhilaration that raises Summertime to the level of a classic.
 Her delight upon finally visiting Venice and seeing its grand palazzi and canals make the crushing disappointment of her love affair all the more acute.

-One of Woody Allen’s rare forays into musicals, Everyone Says I Love You moves between New York, Paris and Venice, and sees several well established Hollywood actors trying their hand at singing, with mixed results.
+One of Woody Allen’s rare forays into musicals, Everyone Says I Love You moves between New York, Paris and Venice, and sees several well-established Hollywood actors trying their hand at singing, with mixed results.
 It is amongst Allen’s most beloved films of the 1990s, coming at a time when his critical reputation started to tumble, and its reworking of the theme of a Venetian aristocratic retreat is done with typical irony and wit.
-The film focuses on a rich New York family and the various breakups and makeups amongst their extended family and friends, at the centre of which are Edward Norton and Drew Barrymore’s Holden and Skylar.
-Classic songs are reinterpreted and given fresh choreography to accompany the film’s endless array of star faces, and the ultimate result is a touching meditation on affection and love, which may be too close to syrupy for fans of Allen’s more coruscating works.
+The film focuses on a rich New York family and the various break-ups and make-ups amongst their extended family and friends, at the centre of which are Edward Norton and Drew Barrymore’s Holden and Skylar.

 Adapted from Henry James’ novel by director Iain Softley, The Wings of the Dove revels in the beauty of Venice, which it juxtaposes with the pettiness and selfishness of its characters.
 The film depicts Venice as it was in the early 20th century, when it was still part of the ‘Grand Tour’ for British and American aristocrats.
 The gondolas, palazzi and bridges of Venice are portrayed in lush period style as the backdrop to the story of Millie Theale, played by Alison Elliott, a terminally ill American heiress embarking on the Grand Tour in her final years, and the impoverished British aristocrat Kate Croy, played by Helena Bonham Carter, who hatches a plan to inherit Millie’s fortune.
 The story of deceit, irreconcilable love and tragic illness is given the perfect setting in a Venice of decaying beauty and aristocratic indulgence.

 Director Diane Kurys’ depiction of artistic rivalry and irreconcilable romance brings two French literary icons to Venice: novelist George Sand, played by Juliette Binoche, and poet Alfred de Musset, played by Benoît Magimel.
 They embark on a torrential love affair upon the break-up of Sand’s marriage, and are jointly inspired by their romance to create some of their best works.
-Juliette Binoche’s performance as Sand is the focal point of the film, as she breaks taboos of the day, smoking cigars and cross dressing, on the way to becoming a feminist icon in the 20th century.
-The film’s recreation of 19th century Venice is meticulous and many scenes were filmed in the suites of the Hotel Danieli where Sand and Mussett stayed during their love affair.
+Juliette Binoche’s performance as Sand is the focal point of the film, as she breaks taboos of the day, smoking cigars and cross-dressing, on the way to becoming a feminist icon in the 20th century.
+The film’s recreation of 19th-century Venice is meticulous, and many scenes were filmed in the suites of the Hotel Danieli where Sand and Musset stayed during their love affair.

 This adaptation of Shakespeare’s play brings Renaissance Venice to life, and mines the dramatic conflicts of the original to incredible effect.
 It brings the character of Shylock to the fore, with Al Pacino giving a masterful performance as the tortured and persecuted Jewish money lender.
 Whereas Shylock is far more of a villain in Shakespeare’s play, in director Michael Radford’s adaptation he becomes a tragic hero, and Pacino’s penetrating performance plays off the ambiguities in the text.
-Aside from Pacino’s Shylock it is Radford’s recreation of Venetian life in the 16th century which drives this film, as the city emerges as a dark and disturbing quagmire, racked with communal violence and anti-Semitism, and pervaded with a gloominess which matches Pacino’s world weary performance.
+The city emerges as a dark and disturbing quagmire, racked with communal violence and anti-Semitism, and pervaded with a gloominess that matches Pacino’s world-weary performance.